-The following sections describe the contents and organization of this guide-Managing Server Startup and Shutdown.
+The following sections describe the contents and organization of this guide-Managing Server Startup and Shutdown for Oracle WebLogic Server.

-- "Document Scope and Audience" on page 1-1
+- Section 1.1, "Document Scope and Audience"

-- "Guide to This Document" on page 1-1
+- Section 1.2, "Guide to This Document"

-- "Related Documentation" on page 1-2
+- Section 1.3, "Related Documentation"

-- "New and Changed Features for Managing Server Life Cycle" on page 1-2
+- Section 1.4, "New and Changed Features for Managing Server Life Cycle"

-Document Scope and Audience
+1.1 Document Scope and Audience

 This document describes how you manage Oracle WebLogic Server startup, shutdown, and server life cycle.
-It also describes WebLogic features that you help prevent and recover from server failure.
+It also describes WebLogic features that help you prevent and recover from server failure.